mtb-za/says-who/content/session_reports/ocw_sessions/orbital_cold_war_7.md

       - "The earth is haunted.
 By people who hate me, specifically.
 And the shipping industry."
     - Would also like a tape of the new _Back to the Future_ movie.

-Makes up a list of satirical
+Makes up a list of satirical requests to Houston as a means of venting some frustration:
+- White picket fence and a pretty lawn
+- Golf ball tethers (to not have to walk so far)
+- More breathable atmosphere
+- Better sleeping pills for Volkova
+- Good news from home

 ## Backup battery monitoring system